 Salt and Pepper*

-Wash and dry all produce.* Cut potatoes into ½-inch pieces.
+Before starting, preheat the oven to 450°F and wash and dry all produce.
+Cut potatoes into 1/2-inch pieces.
 Peel, then cut shallots into quarters.
-On a baking sheet, toss potatoes and shallots with 1 tbsp oil (dbl for 4 ppl).
+Toss potatoes and shallots with 1 tbsp oil on a baking sheet (dbl for 4 ppl).
 Season with salt and pepper.
-Roast in middle of oven, stirring halfway through cooking, until potatoes are golden-brown, 25-28 min.
+Roast in middle of oven, stirring halfway through cooking, until golden-brown, 25-28 min.

 While potatoes cook, roughly chop parsley.
 Halve tomatoes.
 Peel, then mince or grate garlic.
 Pat steak dry with paper towels, then season with salt and pepper.

 When steak is done, remove the pan from heat.
 Transfer steak to a plate.
 Cover with foil and set aside to rest.
 Using the same pan, reduce heat to medium.
-Add 1/2 tbsp oil (dbl for 4 ppl), then tomatoes and garlic.
+Add 1/2 tbsp oil (dbl for 4 ppl) to the same pan, then tomatoes and garlic.
 Cook, stirring occasionally, until tomatoes soften and start to break down, 3-4 min.

-To the pan, add broth concentrate and 1/3 cup water (dbl for 4 ppl).
-Bring to a boil over medium heat, then remove the pan from heat.
-Stir in half the parsley, 2 tbsp butter (dbl for 4 ppl) and any juices from steak.
+Add broth concentrate and 1/3 cup water (dbl for 4 ppl) to the pan.
+Bring to a boil over medium heat.
+Once boiling, remove the pan from heat.
+Stir in half the parsley, 2 tbsp butter (dbl for 4 ppl) and any juices from the plate with the steak.
 Season with salt and pepper.

 Slice steak.
 Divide steak, roasted potatoes and shallots between plates.
 Spoon tomato pan sauce over steak and sprinkle over remaining parsley.